Hilary Greaves' home page

 Papers in ethics

 • 'A bargaining-theoretic approach to moral uncertainty' (with Owen Cotton-Barratt).
-Under review.
+Forthcoming in Journal of Moral Philosophy.

 • 'Optimum population size' (book chapter).
-To appear in Arrhenius, Bykvist and Campbell (eds.), Oxford handbook of population ethics, forthcoming with OUP.
+In Arrhenius, Bykvist and Campbell and Finneron-Burns (eds.), Oxford handbook of population ethics, Oxford University Press.

 • 'Discounting future health' (book chapter).
-To appear in Norheim, Emanuel, Jamison, Johansson, Millum, Otterson, Ruger and Verguet (eds.), Global health priority-setting: Cost-effectiveness and beyond, forthcoming with OUP.
+In Norheim, Emanuel, Jamison, Johansson, Millum, Otterson, Ruger and Verguet (eds.), Global health priority-setting: Cost-effectiveness and beyond, Oxford University Press.

 • 'Global consequentialism and the ethics of war' (book chapter).
 In Kuosmanen, McDermott, Roser and Akande (eds), Human rights and 21st century challenges.
 Forthcoming with OUP (2019).